yusufacikel/demo_pipe/README.md

-# demo_pipe: RGB-D Visual Odometry & Mapping in Confined Pipe Environments
+# demo_pipe:  Feature-Based Visual Odometry and RGB-D Mapping in Confined Pipe Environments

 This project explores the feasibility of using **RGB-D cameras** for **visual odometry** and **3D reconstruction** inside **confined pipe environments** representative of the **EU-DEMO fusion reactor**.
 It demonstrates systematic depth correction, feature-based pose estimation, and 3D mapping in challenging in-bore scenarios.